TcMenu/tcMenu/README.md

 ### Licenses and usage

-All components of tcMenu other than the Web Designer are licensed under Apache 2.0.
+All components of tcMenu other than the Web Designer and the bitmap/font editor are licensed under Apache 2.0.

-The tcMenu Web Designer is licensed under Apache 2.0 with the Commons Clause.
+The tcMenu Web Designer and bitmap/font editor are licensed under Apache 2.0 with the Commons Clause.
+See [LICENCES.md]

-• Makers, hobbyists, and individuals may use, modify, and self‑host the Web Designer freely.
-• Companies may use the Web Designer internally at no cost.
-• Commercial redistribution, SaaS hosting, embedding into commercial tools, or selling products whose value derives from the Web Designer requires a commercial licence.

-In summary, tcMenu continues to be fully open source under Apache 2.0.
-The new Web Designer and certain high‑performance plugins are now released under a protected licence.
+But in summary, tcMenu continues to be fully open source under Apache 2.0.
+The new Web Designer and bitmap/font editor are now released under a protected licence.
 This keeps them free for makers, hobbyists, and internal company use, while requiring a commercial licence for redistribution, SaaS hosting, or embedding into paid products.

-The goal is straightforward: keep tcMenu open and accessible, while ensuring the long‑term sustainability of the project and preventing commercial misuse of the Designer.
+The goal is straightforward: keep tcMenu open and accessible, while ensuring the long‑term sustainability of the project and preventing commercial misuse of the Designer components.

 ## Input and display technologies